The Entombment (Titian, 1559): Description

 Five figures are shown accompanying the body of Christ, three of whom place Christ into the tomb: holding Christ's body is Nicodemus, the Jewish elder that secretly visited Jesus at night to learn about his teachings., while the Virgin Mary with her distinctive blue robe is holding one of Christ's arms, and at his feet is Joseph of Arimathea.
 Nicodemus bears the traits of the artist himself.
 This could have been inspired by Michelangelo's idea in his unfinished Deposition from 1550, depicting himself as Nicodemus, supporting the body of Christ, displayed in the cathedral in Florence.

-The scene also depicts Mary Magdelene, to the right in a white robe with red hair, and John the Evangelist, standing behind Mary with hands clasped.
+The scene also depicts Mary Magdalene, to the right in a white robe with red hair, and John the Evangelist, standing behind Mary with hands clasped.
 The stone sarcophagus resembles examples from Ancient Rome.
 The unusual depiction of the Virgin, assisting with the entombment, is not mentioned in the Gospel accounts, and may derive from by Pietro Aretino's 1538 book I quattro libri de la humanità di Christo.

 The painting exhibits a style under development by Titian at the time, characterized by the use of broad brushwork and brilliant colours.
 It is now in the permanent collection of the Museo del Prado, Madrid.